stoneagemcc/yf_tools/README.md

 url = yf.get_symbols_download_url('US', retry=1, timeout=5)

-(you could increase retry & set longer timeout for unstable network or you could browse "https://finance.yahoo.com/screener/equity/new" . to set your screener & copy the link to url)
+(you could increase retry & set longer timeout for unstable network or you could browse "https://finance.yahoo.com/screener/equity/new" to set your screener & copy the link to "url")

 ### Download symbol list from the "url":
 symbols = yf.download_symbols(url)